davidlacedonia/javascript/es6_and_beyond/syntax/README.md

 ```

 The benefit here is that `EVT_LOGIN` holds a value that cannot be duplicated by any other value, so it is impossible for there to be any confusion of which event is being dispatched or handled.

+## Symbol as object properties

+If a symbol is used as a property/key of an object, it's stored in an special way that the property will not show up in a normal enumeration of the object's properties.
+You can always seet it in the `Object.getOwnPropertySymbols(..)` enumeration.